Religious sector resistance against the Marcos dictatorship: Mateo Olivar

-Rev. Magnifico Osorio
+Magnifico Osorio

-Rev. Magnifico L. Osorio (December 15, 1934 - March 29, 1985) was a Methodist Pastor and human rights advocate best known for championing the rights of indigenous people in the province of Palawan and his murder during the waning days of the Marcos dictatorship.
+Magnifico L. Osorio (December 15, 1934 - March 29, 1985) was a Methodist Pastor and human rights advocate best known for championing the rights of indigenous people in the province of Palawan and his murder during the waning days of the Marcos dictatorship.
 He was not known to have political affiliations nor leanings, but his humanitarian work and the circumstances of his murder have led him to be considered a Martyr of the resistance against the dictatorship, and his name is inscribed on the Wall of Remembrance at the Bantayog.